gaehlerm/SoftwareEngineering/README.md

         _print_address(self._address)
 ```

 This is of course a very artificial example and the question is, wherther it's worth doing this refactoring.
-As the class is very small, it doesn't really matter.
+If the class is very small, it doesn't really matter.
 But as the class grows, it becomes more and more important to increase cohesion and refactor out everything that doesn't need to be within the class.
 Here, `_print_address` is such an example.
 It requires only one member variable from the class, so it has comparably little cohesion.
 It is therefore a candidate to be refactored out into a separate function.
 If you don't refactor such methods out of your classes, your code becomes rigid and making changes to the class will require a lot of effort.

 In our example, we were able to reduce the number of methods that need access to `_address` from 2 to 1.
 This is a very significant improvement.
 If you now have to change the shape of the class by changing the `_address` member variable, it has become much easier.
 You'll only have to change one method class.